khmelnitskiianton/Language/README.md

 ## Logs

-When programs work, they create folder `.tmp` where will be all logs of translation
+When programs work, they create folder `build` where will be all logs of translation

 Logs use GraphViz to visualize graphs in pictures